-- A campus in Geneva Switzerland

-- A Campus in Barcelona Spain

-- Hybrid, blended online education

-- Corporate and executive education

-- Semester abroad opportunities in Europe and with leading partners

-- Articulation partnerships with leading Global Universities in key geographies around the world.
+- Locations in Washington, D.C., Geneva Switzerland and Barcelona, Spain - Hybrid, blended online education - Corporate and executive education - Semester abroad opportunities in Europe and with leading partners - Articulation partnerships with leading Global Universities in key geographies around the world.

 The University will satisfy lifelong educational needs from undergraduate, to graduate, to executive development.